-Managing an affiliate campaign manually will be a huge drain on resources.
+Managing an affiliate campaign manually will be a significant drain on resources.
 To be able to effectively hire affiliates and accurately track sales and pay commissions, you’ll need a robust tool to help you.
-Using a platform such as Upfluence, offers end-to-end affiliate management from recruitment, to contracts, generating affiliate links, tracking and payouts.
-At this stage, it’s important to do your research and see which tools are best-suited to helping you reach your goals and stay within your budget!
+Using a platform such as Upfluence, offers end-to-end affiliate management from recruitment to contracts, generating affiliate links, tracking, and payouts.
+At this stage, it’s important to do your research and see which tools are best-suited to help you reach your goals and stay within your budget!

 Decide on your affiliate compensation model

-Depending on the goals of your business you will likely pay a commission based on clicks, leads or sales.
+Depending on the goals of your business you will likely pay a commission based on clicks, leads, or sales.
 You can decide to pay a flat fee per conversion or a % of the profits.
-You decide the terms of your payment structure, including payment method, the timeline for sending payouts and if an affiliate needs to generate a minimum amount of revenue to receive their first payment.
+You choose the terms of your payment structure, including payment method, the timeline for sending payouts, and if an affiliate needs to generate a minimum amount of revenue to receive their first payment.